jelmer/debcargo/HACKING.md

 will run the script recursively over the listed crate(s) and all of their transitive dependencies, in dependency-order.
 However, sometimes this does not work properly because of sfackler/cargo-tree#34 and some dependencies will get skipped.
-In this case you'll have to list the dependencies explicitly yourself.
+In this case you can giving the `-z` flag which uses a slower but more accurate (for Debian) method for resolving dependencies.
 (This is noticeable mostly when building with `-kbr` because sbuild will fail complaining about missing dependencies.)

 See `-h` for other options.